CAKE-DRI/CAKE-DRI.github.io/_pages/about.md

 CAKE realises the majority of its day-to-day work through a joint Slack.
 The Slack is open to the whole UK community and friends.
 To receive an invite please contact the <a href="mailto:cake-management@mlist.is.ed.ac.uk">CAKE management</a>.

 # Partners

+We are proud to be supported by the following project partners and thank them for their continued support and advice.